Moothon: Plot

 In the present, Akbar, knowing that his boss is looking to punish Mulla for dropping the package, approaches Aamina, who now works as a cabaret dancer in Mumbai.
 Akbar asks her to take care of Mulla, but she refuses.
 So he leaves Mulla under the care of his transgender friend, Lateef.
 The don threatens to kill Akbar and Salim, if he does not receive the money lost for the dropped package.
 But Akbar claims a bigger assignment to pay the debt.
 He is assigned with 20 other thugs to transfer a huge amount of money to a middleman, but fails to do so as he is ambushed by another gang in a car chase, after being backstabbed by a gang member.
-Mulla runs away from Lateef, who tells her to accept who she is and dress appropriately.
+Later, Lateef returns home high on drugs and attempts to get Mulla to try them too, which frightens her and makes her run away from him.
+Later Lateef tells Mulla to accept who she is and dress appropriately.
 She goes back to Akbar's base only to realise that he has been caught by the police.

 Salim uses this opportunity to sell her.
 Lateef bails Akbar out of jail, and upon release, he comes to know that Mulla has been sold.
 He beats up Salim asking for her whereabouts.
-He takes Akbar to the place where he sold her, where Akbar is shocked on seeing something and gets shot at the same time.
-Later, the boy from the street who wooed Mulla knocks on the door of a brothel room, only for Mulla to open the door with long hair, wearing women's clothing and a smile.
+He takes Akbar to the place where he sold her, where Akbar is shocked on seeing something and gets shot at the same time.In the next scene, it is revealed that a year has passed.
+One of Akbar's street boys who once tried to propose to Mulla knocks on the door of a brothel room, only for Mulla to open it with long hair, wearing women's clothing and smiling.